gmag11/EnigmaIOT/readme.md

 Notice that network key used to implement this feature is stored on flash.
 ESP8266 do not allow flash encryption so network key may be recovered reading flash.

 - [x] Pluggable physical layer communication.
 Right now only ESP-NOW protocol is developed but you can easily add more communication alternatives

 - [x] When using ESP-NOW only ESP8266 or ESP32 is needed.
 No more electronics apart from sensor

 - [x] Data message counter to detect lost or repeated messages

 - [x] Designed as two libraries (one for gateway, one for node) for easier use

 - [x] Crypto algorithm could be changed with low effort

 - [x] Node and Gateway do store shared keys only on RAM.
 They are lost on power cycle.
 This protects system against flash reading attack.
 All nodes attach automatically with a new shared key after gateway is switched on

 - [x] Downlink available.
 If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message

 - [x] Optional sleep mode management.
-In this case key has to be stored temporally.
-Normally RTC memory is the recommended place, and it is the one currently implemented
+In this case key and context has to be stored temporally.
+Normally RTC memory is the recommended place, and it is the one currently implemented.
+**Note**: There is the alternative to store context on flash memory so that node can be completely switched off between massages without requiring a new registering.
+Notice that on every received or sent message node updates this context  so consider that a high number of writes in flash may degrade it in the medium term.
+If messages counters are disabled in configuration the number of writes is decreased drastically but this reduces security level as it makes possible to repeat messages.

 - [x] Initial configuration over WiFi portal on each device

 - [x] Node configuration while in service using control downlink commands

-- [ ] OTA over WiFi
+- [ ] OTA over WiFi.
+Question: Is it really useful?
+Place an issue explaining an use case.

 - [x] OTA over MQTT/ESP-NOW

 - [x] Node identification by using a flashing LED.
 This is useful when you have a bunch of nodes together :D

-- [ ] Broadcast messages that go to all nodes.
-Under study
+- [x] Broadcast messages that go to all nodes.
+This is implemented by sending messages to broadcast address (ff:ff:ff:ff:ff:ff in esp-now).
+Only nodes that are always listening are able to receive these messages, they are not queued.
+In order to send a broadcast message using EnigmaIOTGatewayMQTT you may use `<network name>/broadcast/...` as topi beginning.
+Any control or data message will arrive all nodes that have broadcast enabled.
+Control messages are processed normally except OTA and SET NAME, which are ignored.
+Data messages are passed to user code for processing.

+  A shared encryption key is used to encrypt broadcast messages.
+It is generated automatically by Gateway on every restart.
+Nodes that announce as broadcast receivers during registration will receive broadcast key in a specific message.
+All this process is transparent of course.

+  A node may not send broadcast messages, only gateway can.

 - [x] Both gateway or nodes may run on ESP32 or ESP8266

 ## Design